PumpkinDays/Modding/README.md

 - String: ```"Bob's Kitten"```
 - True/False: ```true```

-The last type of value is an enum, which is one value out of a specific list.
+The last type of value is an Enum value, which is one value out of a specific list.
 As an example, the ```ToolTier``` enum can be one of the following:
 ```
 Wooden
 Copper